protz/dagstuhl-rust-2025/2-Proposal.md

 <!-- //to scale verification to realistic Rust systems, in particular, to fully handle unsafe Rust, interior mutability, asynchronous code, etc. -->
 <!-- //Since *all* tools are facing these challenges, we propose to bring the tool developers together to find common solutions. -->

-Initial results are promising: cryptographic libraries, microkernels, security monitors and storage systems have been verified using Rust-based tools.
+Initial results are promising: cryptographic libraries, microkernels, security monitors, and storage systems have been verified using Rust-based tools.
 In particular, code written in safe Rust *does* relieve the verification engineer of memory-based proof obligations, and productivity gains have indeed been observed.
 However, these initial results either target specific application domains